DMatsliyah/DMatsliyah.github.io/_pages/about.md

 subtitle: Do you smell that?
 Something is cooking.

 profile:
-  align: right
-  image:
-  image_circular: false # crops the image to make it circular
-  more_info: >

-preview-space:
   align: center
   image: preview.jpg
   image_circular: false # crops the image to make it circular